 Big Oil, bought-out politicians and climate deniers should not be the ones who make decisions about our health and our climate.
 Programs like cap-and-trade or refinery and oil/gas well expansions are false solutions that increase climate problems like wildfires and droughts happening everywhere.
 Those of us who live on the front lines of our fossil-fuel economy, and our family members or friends who work within these polluting industries, are being impacted every single day.

-I will be standing with many of them this week in the streets of San Francisco, mobilizing for our state to transition away from fossil fuels and uplift renewable and sustainable energies that will lead us toward a healthy and vibrant future for the generations to come.
+I will be standing with them, mobilizing for our state to transition away from fossil fuels and uplift renewable and sustainable energies that will lead us toward a healthy and vibrant future for the generations to come.

 I don’t want policymakers and greedy industries putting our own lives and our health on the market.